Executioner1939/otel-instrumentation-diesel/README.md

 ![Maintenance](https://img.shields.io/badge/maintenance-experimental-blue.svg)

-# diesel-tracing
+# diesel-tracing-otel

+> **Note**: This is a fork of the original [`diesel-tracing`](https://github.com/CQCL/diesel-tracing) crate, published as `diesel-tracing-otel` to provide compatibility with modern Diesel versions and improved OpenTelemetry support.

-`diesel-tracing` provides connection structures that can be used as drop in replacements for diesel connections with extra tracing and logging.
+`diesel-tracing-otel` provides connection structures that can be used as drop in replacements for diesel connections with extra tracing and logging.

+## Changes from Original

+This fork includes the following improvements:
+- ✅ **Updated to Diesel 2.2.12** - Full compatibility with the latest Diesel version
+- ✅ **Fixed PostgreSQL network types** - Proper support for `ipnetwork::IpNetwork` with Diesel's `network-address` feature
+- ✅ **Enhanced OpenTelemetry integration** - Better tracing and observability support
+- ✅ **Maintained API compatibility** - Drop-in replacement for the original crate

 ## Usage